OasisAkari/vitepress-theme-akari/README.md

 ## Under construction

 This repo's codebase will be updated once [this issue](https://github.com/zdhxiong/mdui/issues/382) resolved, which cause jittering in theme animations.
 The layout will be refactored, then some new features such as TOC will be added.
+I'm considering maintaince a mdui fork to fix that if mdui's maintainer didn't respond my pull request until I feel the new thing is ready for publish.

 ## Description